 As I’ve had time to sift through this site, I’ve been happy to find a huge assortment of resources that are helping me get off to a good start.
 Everything is well-organized into red-tabbed sections such as Q&A, Articles, Resources, and so on.
 There are also designated places to journal your own process, find related websites, learn about library automation software, and make connections with others who are involved in a library ministry.
 There’s even a place to discuss what you’ve been reading.

 Training for Church Library Ministries

 One particularly interesting tab reads “EQUIP.”
 If you are not already a librarian and feel completely stumped about how to get started, this section may be helpful to you as you begin to plan your church library.
 Training modules are lined out for a document called Church Library Ministry Information Service.
 This is a PDF download that’s available for purchase through Lifeway, a Christian bookseller.
-(The cost on May 1, 2023 was $14.99.)
+(The cost in May 2023 was $14.99.)
 The document is marketed as 150 pages of information about “…administration, cataloging and classification, collection development, and promotion.”
-Since I was not able to see a copyright, I am holding off on this for now, but if I decide to purchase it, I will share my review.
+Since I was not able to see a copyright, I am holding off on this for now, but if I decide to purchase it, I will share a review.

 But first things first… in order to use the NING, you will need to request a membership, which is free.
 One of the perks of joining is receiving a helpful “get started” document as well as a weekly Monday morning newsletter with links back to conversation threads concerning everything from free library supplies to VBS to recruiting volunteers.
 Start here — Church Librarian’s Network Link